islamosmanubc/MedMAE/README.md

 ## Code
 We used the code in the github repository [MAE](https://github.com/facebookresearch/mae) and trained the model for 1000 epochs on the proposed dataset.

+For linear probing on your own dataset: run the file 'main_linearprobe_classification.py' set the argument 'data_path' with your dataset folder path and set 'nb_classes' to the number of classes in your dataset and set 'finetune' with the path to the pre-trained file on our dataset (check the Pre-trained weights section)

 ## Visualization
 <p align="center">
     <img src="https://github.com/islamosmanubc/MedMAE/blob/main/figures/rec_mae.png" width="800"/>